BrenoHenrike/Skua/readme.md

 - Specific tools such as **Butler** (a follow and kill [doesn't support quests]), "ChooseBestGear" (a script that will look at your inv, and equip the appropriate setting for the race type you select.), BuyOut ( will either buy **all/non-ac/ac** (will prompt due to ACs) from a specified shop)
 - **Core Script Files** are not meant to be run.
 - **0ScriptName.cs** are basically "Do everything required for this script."
-- If you wanted to have a new farming script that doesn't exist, though, please request it [here](https://forms.gle/casF8pCNsP2qMGZS6)
+- If you wanted to have a new farming script that doesn't exist, though, please request it in the discord

 ### [Skua Discord](https://discord.com/invite/CKKbk2zr3p) Join the community and get help with Skua

-### For questions or help join the discord & go to the [#skua-help](https://discord.com/channels/1090693457586176013/1090741396970938399) channel
+### For questions or help go to the [#skua-help](https://discord.com/channels/1090693457586176013/1090741396970938399) channel